saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 for **any** DNS upstream.

 There is a known bug where it sometimes when you click `DOWNLOAD BLOCKLISTS` it just keeps listening and never receives anything.
-The GitHub `v05.5n` that I'm using was affected by this with the Obtainium App.
+The GitHub `v05.5n` was affected by this.

 This **does work** on the F-Droid version.